 Leadership Assessment Advisor

-Vice President & Managing Director, Greenwood Asher & Associates and Kelly
+Vice President & Managing Director, GA&A and Kelly

 Practice Leader for Strategic Services & Senior Executive Leadership Consultant